Wendy Bangura

 Wendy Hancil Bangura is a Sierra Leonean actress, film producer, author and entrepreneur.

+Early life

+Bangura was born in her native Sierra Leone to a Sierra Leonean father and a mother of Indian and Lebanese descent.

 Career

 Acting

 She was the producer of the 2012 film, The Entrapped, in which she was also a cast alongsides Nollywood's Desmond Elliot who directed the film and others such as Syr Law, Illya Konstantin, Susan Peters and Emmanuel Mensah.
 For this film, she was nominated in the "Best Film Producer – Diaspora" category in the 2012 Golden Icons Academy Movie Awards.

 She was featured in the 2014 Cameroonian film, The Greedy Realtor, directed by El Vis (VIS 3K) and produced by Benedette Keyi Jeff.
 Other cast include: Blaise Christian Sitchet, Clara Fernaldo, Ralph Maunello and others.

 Writing

 She is the author of the 97 paged book, Tears, Trials, and Triumphs.